mysticpants/Modbus/ModbusTCPMaster/README.md

 This is the main library class.
 It implements most of the functions listed in the [Modbus specification](http://www.modbus.org/docs/Modbus_over_serial_line_V1_02.pdf).

-### Constructor: ModbusTCPMaster(*wiz, debug*)
+### Constructor: ModbusTCPMaster(*wiz[, debug]*)

 Instantiate a new ModbusTCPMaster object.
-It takes two parameters: *wiz*, the Wiznet W5500 object that is driving the Ethernet link, and *debug* which, if enabled, prints the outgoing and incoming ADU for debugging purposes.
+It takes one required parameter: *wiz*, the [Wiznet W5500](https://github.com/electricimp/Wiznet_5500) object that is driving the Ethernet link, and one optional boolean parameter: *debug* which, if enabled, prints the outgoing and incoming ADU for debugging purposes.
+The defualt value of *debug* is `false`.

 #### Example